refinedev/refine/documentation/docs/getting-started/learn-basics.md

 };
 ```

-In the above example, we are passing the `headers` property in the `metaData` object to the `getOne` method.
-With similar logic, you can pass any properties to specificly handle the data provider methods.
+In the above example, we pass the `headers` property in the `metaData` object to the `getOne` method.
+With similar logic, you can pass any properties to specifically handle the data provider methods.

 [Refer to the how to pass `metaData` to your existing `dataProvider` methods. &#8594](/faq.md#how-i-can-override-specific-function-of-data-providers)